 Voluntary benefit products, along with associated modernization, offer a vehicle to meet this growth imperative.

-A collection of cultural drivers have fueled the proliferation of group voluntary products.
+A collection of cultural drivers have fuelled the proliferation of group voluntary products.
 In the U.S., for example, supplemental health insurance sales increased an estimated 4% in 2015, marking five straight years of growth in voluntary benefits.1

 - Cost shifting – Aging populations and rising healthcare costs have led to cutbacks in employer- and state-provided benefits, creating protection gaps.
 In Asia, the mortality protection gap has reached an estimated $60 trillion – an alarming figure that does not even include the growing morbidity gap.2 How do markets try to fill the gaps?
 Higher out-of-pocket expenses for consumers.